NEWO-J/jonahowen.com/content/blog/honeypot-in-the-cloud.md

 The credentials used? - `pi:raspberry`.
 These credentials were rejected by Cowrie.

 {{< figure src="/images/failedlogin.png" alt="Failed login" width="120%" >}}

+Looking at the IP fraud score for this one, its starting to look malicious.

+{{< figure src="/images/ipfraudscore.png" alt="Fraud score" width="120%" >}}

 ### 12:31 PM - First Successful Login